NielVermaas/Leasingdash/README.md

 # Leasing Dashboard

 A single-page dashboard that showcases residential tenant placement and leasing performance.
-The page now includes four ready-to-use scenarios—historical, current, projected, and lease-up—so you can compare how the portfolio performs across different periods and asset types.
+The page now includes four ready-to-use timeframes—historical, current, projected, and lease-up—so you can compare how the portfolio performs across different periods and asset types.

 ## Repository Layout